beeware/briefcase/docs/en/reference/platforms/android/gradle.md

 $ briefcase package android --identity /path/to/my-release-key.jks
 ```

-You can also supply the alias and passwords non-interactively:
+If you are using a keystore that has been created with an alias or password, you can also supply those properties at the command line:

 ```console
 $ briefcase package android \